NVIDIA-AI-IOT/YOLOv5-with-Isaac-ROS/README.md

 Refer to the license terms for the YOLOv5 project before using this software and ensure you are using YOLOv5 under license terms compatible with your project requirements.

 - Make the following changes to `utils/general.py`, `utils/torch_utils.py` and `utils/metrics.py` after downloading utils from the Ultralytics YOLOv5 project:
    - In the import statements, add `yolov5_isaac_ros` before `utils`.
-For instance - change 'from utils.metrics import box_iou' to 'from yolov5_isaac_ros.utils.metrics import box_iou'
+For instance - change `from utils.metrics import box_iou` to `from yolov5_isaac_ros.utils.metrics import box_iou`

 <p align="center" width="100%">
 <img src="images/workflow_with_camera.PNG"  height="75%" width="75%">
 </p>

 ### Running the pipeline
-- Follow [Isaac ROS Realsense Setup](https://github.com/NVIDIA-ISAAC-ROS/.github/blob/main/profile/realsense-setup.md) to setup the camera.
 - Inside the container, build and source the workspace:
 ```
 cd /workspaces/isaac_ros-dev
 colcon build --symlink-install
 source install/setup.bash
 ```
-- Launch the RealSense camera node (confirm you've completed all the steps [here](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_image_pipeline#quickstart)):
+- Launch the RealSense camera node as per step 7 [here](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_image_pipeline#quickstart):
 `ros2 launch realsense2_camera rs_launch.py`
 - Verify that images are being published on `/camera/color/image_raw`.
-You could use RQt for this or use this command in another terminal inside the container:
+You could use [RQt](https://docs.ros.org/en/humble/Concepts/About-RQt.html)/[Foxglove](https://foxglove.dev/) for this or use this command in another terminal inside the container:
 `ros2 topic echo /camera/color/image_raw`
-- In another terminal inside the container, run the `yolov5_isaac_ros` node.
-This subscribes to input images from the RealSense camera on topic `/camera/color/image_raw`.
-It performs inference and publishes results on topic `/object_detections` as [Detection2DArray](http://docs.ros.org/en/lunar/api/vision_msgs/html/msg/Detection2DArray.html) messages.
-Use the names noted above in `Model preparation` as `input_binding_names` and `output_binding_names` (for example, `images` for input and `output0` for output).
+- In another terminal inside the container, run the `isaac_ros_yolov5_tensor_rt` launch file.
+This launches the DNN image encoder node, TensorRT inference node and YOLOv5 decoder node.
+It also launches a visualization script that shows results on RQt.
+Use the names noted above in `Model preparation` as `input_binding_names` and `output_binding_names` (for example, `images` for `input_binding_names` and `output0` for `output_binding_names`).
 Similarly, use the input dimensions noted above as `network_image_width` and `network_image_height`:
 ```
 ros2 launch yolov5_isaac_ros isaac_ros_yolov5_tensor_rt.launch.py model_file_path:=/workspaces/isaac_ros-dev/src/yolov5s.onnx engine_file_path:=/workspaces/isaac_ros-dev/src/yolov5s.plan input_binding_names:=['images'] output_binding_names:=['output0'] network_image_width:=640 network_image_height:=640
 ```
-- For subsequent runs, use the following command as the engine file `yolov5s.plan` is saved after the first run:
+- For subsequent runs, use the following command as the engine file `yolov5s.plan` is generated and saved in `workspaces/isaac_ros-dev/src/` after running the command above:
 ```
-ros2 launch yolov5_isaac_ros isaac_ros_yolov5_tensor_rt.launch.py network_image_width:=640 network_image_height:=640 engine_file_path:=/workspaces/isaac_ros-dev/src/yolov5s.plan input_binding_names:=['images'] output_binding_names:=['output0']
+ros2 launch yolov5_isaac_ros isaac_ros_yolov5_tensor_rt.launch.py engine_file_path:=/workspaces/isaac_ros-dev/src/yolov5s.plan input_binding_names:=['images'] output_binding_names:=['output0'] network_image_width:=640 network_image_height:=640
 ```
+- The workflow is shown in the image above:
+   - The DNN image encoder node subscribes to images from the RealSense camera node on topic `/camera/color/image_raw`.
+   - It encodes each image into an [isaac_ros_tensor_list_interfaces/TensorList](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_common/blob/main/isaac_ros_tensor_list_interfaces/msg/TensorList.msg) message and publishes on topic `tensor_pub`.
+   - The TensorRT node uses the given ONNX model/TensorRT engine and performs inference on the tensors coming from the encoder node.
+It publishes results as a isaac_ros_tensor_list_interfaces/TensorList message on topic `tensor_sub`.
+   - The YOLOv5 decoder node does post-processing on these tensors to extract the following information for each detection in the image: (bounding box center X and Y coordinates, bounding box height and width, detection confidence score and object class).
+It publishes this information on topic `object_detections` as a [Detection2DArray](http://docs.ros.org/en/lunar/api/vision_msgs/html/msg/Detection2DArray.html) message.
+   - `isaac_ros_yolov5_visualizer.py` subscribes to topics `camera/color/image_raw` from the camera node and `object_detections` from the decoder node.
+It publishes images with the resulting bounding boxes on topic `yolov5_processed_image`.
+   - On running the pipeline, an RQt window will pop up, where you can view `yolov5_processed_image`.
+These images will contain bounding boxes, object classes and detection scores around detected objects.
+You could also use Foxglove to view images on `yolov5_processed_image`.

 ## Using Triton